lanistor/react-keeper/docs/Link.md

     `isActive` is the active flag of the `Link` component, its's default value is computed by comparing the `pathname` with the value of `to`.
     You can define your own compute rule with this property
     ```javascript
-      import { Control, Link } from 'react-flex-router'
+      import { Control, Link } from 'react-keeper'

       <Link to={ pathname + '/overview' } isActive={ Control.path === pathname || Control.path === (pathname + '/overview') }>Overview</Link>
     ```
     ```javascript
-      import { Control, Link } from 'react-flex-router'
+      import { Control, Link } from 'react-keeper'

       <Link to={ pathname + '/overview' } isActive={ ()=>{ return Control.path.indexOf(pathname) === 0 } }>Overview</Link>
     ```